Bayesian Calibration of the Intelligent Driver Model: Experiments

 \subsubsection{MCMC Settings}

-Here we assume that the internal states of each driver are consistent, such that human drivers do not change their driving styles in the region of interest (ROI).
-In this work, we utilize PyMC \cite{salvatier2016probabilistic} to estimate the posterior distributions.
-Specifically, we adopt one kind of Hamiltonian Monte Carlo (HMC) method, i.e., the No-U-Turn Sampler (NUTS) \cite{hoffman2014no}, and we set the burn-in steps as $20000$ to make sure the detailed balance condition holds for the Markov chains.
-The IDM priors are set by mainly following the recommended values $\boldsymbol{\theta}_{\text{rec}}=[33.3, 2.0, 1.6, 0.73, 1.67]$ in \cite{punzo2014we}, e.g., the population prior $\boldsymbol{\mu}_0$ are set as $\ln(\boldsymbol{\theta}_{\text{rec}})$.
-As for other hyperparameters, we set $\lambda=100$ for the exponential distribution; $\eta=2$ for the LKJCholeskyCov distribution; and the hyperparameters for the log-normal distributions of $\sigma_\epsilon$, $\sigma_k$, and $\ell$ are flexible, one can adjust them to ensure that they are positive values falling in reasonable ranges.
+In this work, we use PyMC \cite{salvatier2016probabilistic} to sample from the posteriors.
+Specifically, we adopt one kind of Hamiltonian Monte Carlo (HMC) method, i.e., the No-U-Turn Sampler (NUTS) \cite{hoffman2014no}, and we set the burn-in steps as $5000$ to ensure the detailed balance condition holds for the Markov chains.
+We next describe the settings for the hyperparameters of priors.
+We set $\lambda=100$ and $\eta=2$ for the LKJCholeskyCov distribution.
+Looking into Eqs.~\eqref{reformulated_iid_a} and \eqref{MA_idm_eq}, one can see a potential identifiability issue as the acceleration can be explained by both the IDM function and the error term.
+To avoid this issue, we set strong priors for the scale of the error variance, i.e., $\lambda_\epsilon=\lambda_k=5000$ for the exponential distributions; $\lambda_x=1000$ and $\lambda_v=1\times10^5$ for the observation noises.
+At the individual level, the priors of $\sigma_{k,d}$ and $\sigma_{\epsilon,d}$ are set with $\sigma_\sigma=0.05$.
+The hyperparameters for the log-normal distributions of $\ell$ are flexible, we set $\sigma_0=0.2$ and $\sigma_\ell=0.05$, and one can tune the prior to ensure that it is a positive value falling in a reasonable range.
+It should be noted that $\lambda$ controls the variance of the population-level IDM parameters.
+Guided by the illustration in Fig.~\ref{pooling_techinique}, for the exponential distributions, setting a large $\lambda$ results in a small variance, thus the hierarchical model tends to perform like a pooled model and vice versa.